mageni/.github/profile/README.md

 Mageni provides a free and open-source vulnerability scanner full of delightful features.
 We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling in your life.
 Mageni empowers you to identify, prioritize, and respond to vulnerabilities and misconfigurations before they are exploited by hackers.
 Mageni is accessible, powerful, and will save you time, money, and resources while reducing the risk of non compliance, financial losses, fines, and security breaches.

 ## Thank you, open source
 Mageni uses a very large number of open source projects and we thank them with all our hearts.
 We hope that providing Mageni as an free, open source project will help other people the same way those softwares have helped us and in doing so Mageni is also in strict compliance with the open source licenses.
+We also hope that this software will help to reduce cybercrime and to protect others from cyber threats.

 ## Licenses, Fair Use and DMCA
 You are probably reading this because you want to use the code, but you have questions about its license.
 Here is some background information to consider from the perspective of U.S. law, but it's mostly the same everywhere.
 We won't cover jurisdictional differences like moral rights.